 Learn how to sew- Being able to sew your own clothes, blankets, and more can be invaluable, at the very least learn how to repair buttons, sew hems, and make other fixes to your clothing.

 Make your own candles- There are many ways to make your own candles for conserving energy or in an emergency situation.
 Learn several of them and keep items on hand.
-Related- Crockpot Rosemary Lavender Candles
+Start with these- Crockpot Rosemary Lavender Candles

 Live within your means- This skill is one of the keys to self sufficient living.
 Learn to put aside money in savings, pay cash, avoid credit cards, drive a used car, and any other way you can to spend within your income.